Dick Van Dyke Fast Facts

 Military Service: US Army Air Corps, during World War II

-Married his childhood sweetheart, Marjorie, with a ceremony on a radio show, "Bride and Groom."

-Married his childhood sweetheart, Marjorie, with a ceremony on a radio show, "Bride and Groom."
+Married his childhood sweetheart, Marjorie, with a ceremony on a live radio show, "Bride and Groom."

 Is the older brother of comedian Jerry Van Dyke.